Abelianization and fixed point properties of units in integral group rings: Introduction

 \begin{maintheorem}[\Cref{theoremM} and \Cref{abelianization GE2}] Let $\O$ be an order in a finite dimensional division $\Q$-algebra with finite unit group.
 There exists an (explicit) additive subgroup $M$ of $(\O, +)$ such that

 and an (explicit) two-sided ideal $N$ of $\O$ such that there is a short exact sequence

 \end{maintheorem}

 More concretely, $N$ is the two-sided ideal generated by the elements $u-1$ with $u \in \U(\O)$.
 Therefore as a by-product, the exact sequence above yields that $\GE_2(\O)^{ab}$ is finite (\Cref{GE2Oab_finite}) for any order $\O$ as in \Cref{mainA}.
-This is in sharp contrast with the elementary group case, as is shown by the following theorem where
+This is in sharp contrast with the elementary group case, as is shown by the following theorem where for a finitely generated abelian group $G,$